Johnny-Morgan/hike-logger/README.md

 ![Image](static/images/readme/mockup.png)

 Hike Logger is a website that allows hiking enthusiasts in Ireland to log and store details about the hikes they have undertaken.
-Users can also view the hikes that their fellow hikers have added to the site.
+Users can also view their stats and view hikes that their fellow hikers have added to the site.
+Full CRUD functionality is a feature of the site allowing users to add, edit and delete hikes.

 ## User Experience